TimTree/AMD-direct-restock-helper/README.md

 * Practice the checkout flow with the Ryzen 5800x (almost always in stock these days).
     * This is a good way to get a feel of the sound alert and check if PayPal One Touch is working properly.
     * It's ok to continue through PayPal to reach the checkout review page.
 You won't be charged unless you click PLACE ORDER (ABSOLUTELY don't click that; remember I'm not liable!).
-    * If you're not comfortable using PayPal for practice, you can reach the checkout review page with a bogus address/email/credit card number (Once again, DO NOT CLICK PLACE ORDER).
+    * If you're not comfortable using PayPal for practice, you can reach the checkout review page with a bogus address/email/credit card number (once again, DO NOT CLICK PLACE ORDER).

 * Determine your min delay between requests ahead of time.
     * You don't want to get IP banned during the restock timeframe.
 See if you can leave the helper running for at least an hour without an IP ban.

+* On restock day, disable your computer from sleeping when inactive.
+    * You have to be quick as soon as you hear the in-stock alert.
+No time to wake up your computer and log in with your password.

 * DO.
 NOT.
 HESITATE.
     * I cannot stress this enough.
 Don't let your logical brain push you out of that $999 RX 6900 XT you would have scoffed at in normal circumstances.
 Primal instincts.
 Go, go, go!
 Click, click, click!
 Buy, buy, buy!